coracle-social/pomade/README.md

 }
 ```

-The email service waits until at least `signers_threshold` shards have been received and sends all `shard_ciphertext` values to the decrypted `recovery_email`.
+The email service waits until at least `signers_threshold` shards have been received and sends all `shard_ciphertext` values to the decrypted `email`.

 The user can then copy the encrypted shards into their recovery client, which uses the `recovery key` the user generated at the beginning of the process to decrypt all shards and reconstitute the user's secret key.